 The downfall of Tesco, an early warning to retailers

 The downfall of Tesco in the past 5 years is something retailers need to pay attention to.
-It’s not simply because you are a data driven company that you are going to gain more insights and more performance.
+It’s not simply because you are a data-driven company that you are going to gain more insights and more performance.
 It’s because you’re using it the right way.

-Nowadays we rely too much on technology, and the promise of immediate optimisation/ROI pushes people to only buy huge infrastructure and expensive software.
+Nowadays we rely too much on technology, and the promise of immediate optimization/ROI pushes people to only buy huge infrastructure and expensive software.
 However structuring data, transforming the data into analytics in an automated way, is just not enough.
 Anyone telling you the opposite is selling you a dream that doesn’t exist.

 As Ted Sarandos of Netflix says, (the company is well known for its elaborate Big Data algorithms): “You have to be very cautious not to get caught in the maths, because you’ll end up making the same thing over and over again … It’s 70% gut and 30% data… Most of it is informed hunches and intuition.”

 The biggest issue with Tesco is a long one and a multifactorial of course.
 Long story short, what made their success for 30 years also led to their downfall.
 Tesco has had a focus on customer data since 1991.
 Their idea was that thanks to a loyalty program they would know their customers better.
 Even in the creepiest way.